 Ethnic and Gender Studies is an interdisciplinary field that focuses on the intricate dynamics of identity, power, and culture.
 It examines how race, ethnicity, gender, and sexuality interact within various social contexts.
-This field encourages a deep exploration of how these identities influence individual experiences, cultural expressions, and the structures of power within society.
+This field encourages a deep exploration of how institutions and other structures of power shape and influence individual and group experiences of identity.
 By engaging with a diverse curriculum, students can develop critical thinking skills, promote social justice, and prepare for meaningful careers and active participation in their communities.

 The origins of Ethnic and Gender Studies can be traced back to the civil rights movements of the 20th century, which highlighted the necessity of addressing systemic inequalities and cultural identities.
-Over time, the field has grown to include critical analyses of intersectionality, which examines how overlapping forms of discrimination and privilege influence people’s lives.
-By exploring the complexities of identity, including factors like class, sexuality, and disability, Ethnic and Gender Studies enriches academic discourse and informs social justice initiatives, striving for a more inclusive understanding of diverse human experiences.
+The field draws together multiple theoretical perspectives, including intersectionality as a critical tool of inquiry, that examines how overlapping forms of discrimination and privilege impact people’s lives.
+Transnational feminism, queer theory, critical race theory and other forms of analysis join with disability studies, posthumanism, environmental studies and social justice studies to provide students with a wide range of critical frameworks to explore contemporary social issues.

 Intersectionality is a vital framework within Ethnic and Gender Studies that analyzes how different social identities—such as race, gender, sexuality, and class—interact to shape experiences of oppression and privilege.
 This concept asserts that social categorizations are interconnected, creating complex systems of discrimination.
 By recognizing the multifaceted nature of identity, scholars and activists can better address the unique challenges faced by individuals in society.
 Programs in Ethnic and Gender Studies not only engage with these critical discussions but also empower students to apply their knowledge in practical settings, enhancing their ability to advocate for equity and social change across various professional fields.